quentinCo/opengl_engine/README.md

 On visual studio set "engine" as main project.

-### Possible problemes
+### Possible problems
-If you have a error at the compilation with the inlcude of "experimental/filesystem", it's probabli that you don't support the experimental c++ methods.
+If you have an error at compilation with the include of "experimental/filesystem", it's probably that you don't support the experimental c++ methods.
 In this case, use the library [Boost](http://www.boost.org/) and reexecute the cmake file with command line below:

 	cmake -DGLMLV_USE_BOOST_FILESYSTEM=ON ../opengl_engine/

-Or by select GLMLV_USE_BOOST_FILESYSTEM, if you use cmake GUI.
+Or by selecting GLMLV_USE_BOOST_FILESYSTEM, if you use cmake GUI.

 ## Navigation control
 - z-q-s-d (or w-a-s-d with qwerty keybord) : moving front - left - back - right.